For companies to thrive in the 21st century, they must be able to adapt to the demands of the digital age. Part of that evolutionary…

-It might seem obvious, but shouldn’t this be a basic reason to listen?
+It might seem obvious, but shouldn’t basic human decency be enough of a reason to listen?
 Your mobile workforce wants to have their voices heard.
-And employees who have their voices heard are much more likely to be engaged and become advocates for your company
+And employees who feel included in the broader organization are much more likely to be engaged and become advocates for your company, which is important because…

-suggests that traditional research is practically worthless to understand customers because customers don’t always say what they think, don’t always know what they want, and more often than not, the wrong questions are being asked.
+Beyond just knowing what your customers want, frontline employees actually know your customers.
+This Harvard Business Review article suggests that traditional research is actually does very little to understand customers because customers don’t always say what they think, don’t always know what they want, and more often than not, the wrong questions are being asked.